Renshui-MC/UQproject/README.md

 # UQproject
-Numerics.C and Numerics.H contain the math method to compute matrix with eigenvalues and eigenvectors known onlyMainFunction.C and onlyMainFunction.H are about the UQ methodology
+Numerics.C implements the methodology to obtain the original matrix by recomposing its eigenvalues and eigenvectors.
+Note Numerics.C only deals with one matrix.
+Therefore this method must be looped through all cells.

+I think there will be a variable returned from perturbedAij() function and stored in a new created variable[celli].
+Figure it out later.

+But now do not worry about obtaining correct results, just focus on transferring these code into UQkOmegaSST.C.